How AI Speeds Up Your First Draft -- Without Forgetting the Revision

 - Ensures consistent rhythm

-Here is where something happens that would take days of manual work: automatic quality checking.
-The QC pass checks:
+Here is where something happens that would take days of manual work: SYMBAN reads every scene back against your story and looks at:

 - Character consistency: Does the character behave as they did in earlier chapters?